PeteyChan/SimpleECS/README.md

                                  // which in this case is IInterface
                                  // i.e entity.Has<IInterface>() == true

-entity.SetByType(component);     // while set components adds objects by it's type
+entity.SetByType(component);     // while SetByType adds objects by it's type
                                  // which in this case is Component
                                  // i.e entity.Has<Component>() == true